English | Site Directory

 Select

 The select clause is used to specify the columns to return and their order.
 If this clause is not specified, or if select * is used, all of the columns of the data source table are returned, in their original order.
 Columns are referenced by the identifiers (not by labels).
-For example, in a Google Spreadsheet, column identifiers are the one or two character column header (A, B, C, ...).
+For example, in a Google Spreadsheet, column identifiers are the one or two character column letter (A, B, C, ...).

 Examples: